citynorman/altdata/part1-tutorial.md

 # Hands-on Tutorial: Manipulating Alternative Data with Python, Pt 1

 After the teachin, you can hands-on practice by completing this tutorial.
+You should be able to complete this using the reference piece and teach in code.

 ## Get Files